ufukhalis/rxdb/README.md

 How to Use
 ------------
 Firstly, you should add latest `rxdb` dependency to your project.
-(Still in progress..)

     <dependency>
         <groupId>io.github.ufukhalis</groupId>